ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - sct_feedback: An array of objects consisting of

   - x509_chain: An array of base64-encoded X.509 certificates.
 The
-    first element is the end-entity certificate, the second chains to the first and so on.
+    first element is the end-entity certificate, the second element signs the first and so on, terminating in a Trust Anchor.

   - sct_data: An array of objects consisting of the base64 representation of the binary SCT data as defined in